lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * An EDHOC_Information object encoded in CBOR, i.e., as a CBOR map (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).

   The EDHOC_Information object MUST NOT include the element "app_prof" and MUST NOT include elements that are not allowed within the EDHOC_Application_Profile object defined in {{sec-app-profile-cbor}}, with the exception of the element "trust_anchor" that MAY be included.
-The recipient peer MUST ignore elements that are not admitted if they are present in the EDHOC_Information object.
+The recipient peer MUST ignore elements that are not allowed if they are present in the EDHOC_Information object.

   This item of the CBOR sequence indicates that the message sender supports an EDHOC application profile consistent with the pieces of information specified by the EDHOC_Information object.